EYITAY/Basins-of-AI-Alignment-The-Adversarial-Boundary/README.md

-# Basins of AI Alignment: The Adversarial Boundary — PyCon Greece 2026
+# Basins of AI Alignment: The Adversarial Boundary

 Deterministic generative artwork modeling an asymmetric double‑well landscape.
 Mono and colour variants show contour/flow fields and probe points that settle into aligned vs misaligned minima.